yelinaung/hugo-blog/themes/hugo-ink/README.md

 Due to the currently unavailable feature for multilingual dates in ``.Date`` from Go.
-It is possible to create a ``month.yaml`` in the data folder of your Hugo site root directoy.
+It is possible to create a ``month.yaml`` in the data folder of your Hugo site root directory.
 There is also an example file in ``exampleSite/data/``.

 ```sh